New Jersey State Police Museum

 The New Jersey State Police has created a legacy of honor and service, as well as a unique, fun and educational museum that puts visitors in touch with one of the nation's best organizations.
 A visit takes about an hour and a half.

 School Groups have a wonderful resource at the State Police Museum.
-A Guided Tour for school groups above imparts a special insight not only into the history and activities of the State Troopers, but into the history of the entire state.
+A group will be met by a Trooper who will give a brief history of the State Police.
+Then the group will go on a self-guided tour of the Museum that imparts special insight not only into the history and activities of the State Troopers, but into the history of the entire State.
+Teachers can request a Teacher's Guide and/or a Lindbergh Case Study Guide that they can use before and after a museum visit.

 Hours: Monday - Friday, 10am - 4pm, Saturdays by appointment.
-Closed Sundays and state holidays.
+Closed Sundays and state holidays, and weekends coinciding with state holidays.
 Group tours by appointment.

 Admission: FREE, including group tours.